microsoft/go/eng/doc/fips/UserGuide.md

 **Requirements**

 - `rand.Reader` must be boring.RandReader.
+This invariant is normally met as `rand.Reader` is assigned to boring.RandReader in the crypto/rand init function.

 ### [crypto/rc4](https://pkg.go.dev/crypto/rc4)